 US declares public health emergency for swine flu

-WASHINGTON (AP) - The U.S. is declaring a public health emergency to deal with the emerging new swine flu.
+The U.S. declared a public health emergency Sunday to deal with the emerging new swine flu, much like the government does to prepare for approaching hurricanes.